RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 * OnCompleted(lvResult, lcMethod)
 * OnError(lcMessage, loException, lcMethod)

+The reason for inheriting is that in some cases you may not need to handle either of these methods - in fire and forget scenarios for examples.
+In other cases you don't care about errors and you can omit the `OnError` handler - the base class can capture and ignore the events. **One of these two events will always be called** though - and hence the base class to ensure that the methods exist.

-One of these two will always be called.
-On success we simply go and display the PDF file in the browser via `GoUrl(this.cOutputFile)`.
+In this example, on success we simply go and display the PDF file in the browser via `GoUrl(this.cOutputFile)`.
 Note that the class adds a custom `cOutputFile` property that is set when the class is instantiated.
 Use the property interface to pass values that you need from the mainline into the callback class.

 As with the Event code in the previous example, keep event handler methods very short running and have minimal impact on the application state.
 Ideally capture what you need store it somewhere and then process it from the mainline code.